 When you hear the name 3M, you think of household products.
 However, they are also one of the most prolific dental manufacturers globally.
 More than just an Invisalign knock-off, 3M Clarity aligners are able to treat a wider range of conditions than any other clear aligner currently on the market, addressing rotations of up to 30 degrees rather than the standard 20.
 But, like Invisalign, they are one of the most expensive clear aligners on the market.

-If your goal is to get treatment that is just as effective as Invisalign but without the high costs, ClearCorrect is the option to look into.
+If your goal is to get treatment that treats the same cases as Invisalign but for a potentially lower price, ClearCorrect could be a good choice.
 They offer multiple plans so you can find the one that best fits your budget.
 They also use a special tri-layer plastic that many patients say is more comfortable than other aligners.

 At-Home Clear Aligners